gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 ##### Services on version N, a client on version N - 1

-Since the client doesn't know about available ports, it's not going to send a port number through the SNI.
+Since the client doesn't know about available ports, it's not going to include a port number when asking for an app cert.

-In this case, we can support old clients by defaulting to the first port from the `ports` field if no port was sent in the SNI.
+In this case, we can support old clients by the app service defaulting to the first port from the `ports` field if no port was included in the cert.

 ##### Auth and proxy services on version N, app service on version N - 1